The criminal courts

 The conditions will focus on rehabilitation for you and putting things right (“reparation”) for the person affected by the offending.
 Reparation could include, for example, writing a letter of apology to the victim, paying them money to compensate them or fixing any damage to property (such as painting over graffiti).

-Other conditions could include, for example, making a donation to charity or doing some community work.
+Other conditions could include, for example, donating to charity or doing some community work.

 Restorative justice may be a key focus of your diversion conditions.
 The police diversion officer may seek to involve the victim and community workers in deciding on the conditions.
 Alternatively, the police diversion officer may decide that a separate restorative-justice process run by a specialist facilitator should be one of your diversion conditions (see: “Restorative justice conferences”).